Reflections on my cacao trip to Peru

 We’ve been in the process of getting an organic certification for Cacao Co and I’d contacted an ex-organic food inspector called Gerado in Peru.
 I went to San Martin, one of the main cacao growing regions to meet him.
 He's retired but now trains groups of people how to work with cacao.
 He introduced me to a small batch farmer and his family who drove me from Tarapoto airport to their cacao farm.
 We used Google Translate to talk about cacao.
 Although I visited a history museum in Peru and learnt about the Incas, I didn’t discuss the history of cacao until I went there.
 There's a big debate between where cacao was really discovered, was it Mexico or was it in Peru?
 Of course, the Peruvians swear it was Peru.

 Their farm is in the jungle and as we went through we picked fresh cacao, opened it with a machete to take off the lid and eat the beans in their purest form.
 Depending on the variety of bean, you get different tastes.
 The Criollo bean taste is the sweetest thing you've ever tried and – at the same time – it's the most bitter.
 The intensity of the taste is incredible – it leaves you feeling calm, nourished and uplifted.
 Later, when I met some more Peruvian farmers I noticed how close to the land people were and how they seemed calm and grounded.
-They’re quite different to people in Lima, who are more influenced by American culture – they love fast food and shopping centres.
-Peru is a place of extremes, it also has some of the healthiest ground soil in the world for growing food, and the sea has the largest number of anchovies because the hot and cold water meet and create this rich ecosystem for breeding.
+They’re different to people in Lima, equally beautiful, open-hearted people live within a way of life shaped by broader cultural influences, from shopping malls to fast-food restaurants serving the nation’s most delicious roasted chicken, pollo a la brasa, and surrounded by a food culture built on astonishing agricultural diversity — Peru is home to more than 4,000 native varieties of potatoes and over 50 distinct varieties of corn, each with its own colours, shapes, and culinary uses.

 The farmers I met shared a deep respect for the land and were clearly aligned in their values around ethical sourcing and careful processing.
 What I’d explore next is a different dimension of cacao — one rooted in ceremonial and spiritual traditions — which goes beyond farming practices alone.
-I’m hoping to learn more about that aspect when I return to Peru at Easter and visit the cacao-growing regions around Cusco and the Sacred Valley.
+I’m hoping to learn more about that aspect when I return to Peru and visit the cacao-growing regions around Cusco and the Sacred Valley.